aeternity/aeternity/docs/debian_ubuntu_packaging.md

 ## Ubuntu 16.04 fixes

-As mentioned earlier it is best to have all requirements for a software to be packaged as a Debian package.
-This requires some work-arounds for Ubuntu 16.04, so the packaging process be successful.
+As mentioned earlier, it is best to have all requirements for a software to be packaged as a Debian package.
+This requires some work-arounds for Ubuntu 16.04, so the packaging process can be successful.

 ### Erlang version